Underage Drinking in South Carolina

 - Liquor is now the most popular drink of choice among high school students.

-- One in nine high school students has driven after drinking in the past month.
+- 7.5% of students have driven after drinking in the past month.

 - Excessive alcohol use ranks third among lifestyle-related causes of death in the United States.